Luke-J-Miller/LOG2024Rebuttals/Rebuttal2.md

 - Compares learning rate change between last k epochs and the preceeding k epochs
 - Simple but effective and trasparent.
 ## Existing Methods' Challenges
-- Require specific tuning for model confidence and network activation [3]
+- Require specific tuning for model confidence and network activation [Bian 2024](#references)
 - Prevents model/dataset agnosticism
 # Hyperparameter Sensitivity
 Hyperparameter tuning is promising.
 There are certainly optimal model configurations in conjuntion with EmbCL